operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 Moreover, in order for your reconciler to get informed of events on these secondary resources, you need to configure and create event sources and maintain them.
-JOSDK already makes it rather easy to deal with these but we felt that we could make things even simpler.
+JOSDK already makes it rather easy to deal with these, but dependent resources makes it even simpler.

 Finally, there are also opportunities for the SDK to transparently add features that are even trickier to get right, such as immediate caching of updated or created resources (so that your